Like my tips? Click here to sign up for my free Daily Tech Tips Newsletter and you’ll never miss one!

 Rick’s answer: You sure can David, and you can choose one of two ways to do it:

-1 – First I’ll start with a dirt-cheap option (typically $10-$15) that will require a little work on your part.
+1 – First I’ll start with a really cheap option that will require a little work on your part.
 Simply purchase an Ethernet cable that’s long enough to go from the PC to the modem.

 This post explains how I ran a 100 foot Ethernet cable from my office out to my garage.
 It will give you an idea of what I’m talking about.

-2 – This option will cost you a bit more ($40 and up) but you can have your computer connected to the modem in minutes after receiving the package.
+2 – This option will likely cost you a bit more but you can have your computer connected to the modem in minutes after receiving the package.

-1 – A router that works as a hardware firewall can help enhance the security of your PC and safeguard your identity while you’re online.
+1 – A good router can work as a hardware firewall can help enhance the security of your PC and safeguard your identity while you’re online.
 In my opinion, that’s a big deal in today’s world of hackers and identity theft.

 2 – Creating a wireless network would allow you to connect your smart phone, tablet and other Wi-Fi capable devices to the Internet (and to each other) without having to use your cell carrier’s data plan.